 Technical Theatre & Stagecraft

 As part of our holistic approach to theatre education, the Technical Theatre/Stagecraft program is dedicated to training students in all aspects of theatre production.
 While our talented student actors are performing on stage, our enthusiastic student technical crew is busily working backstage.
 From the scenic designs to the lighting and sound plans; from the stage management to the costume changes, our technical students do it all!

 Stagecraft courses concentrate on safety and proper use of theatre machinery paired with a solid training program in theatrical painting techniques, scenic construction, lighting techniques, sound execution, costume building and prop creation.
 Every theatrical production at The Banff School is run by the Stagecraft students.
 By allowing them to gain this hands-on experience, we ensure the students leaving our Stagecraft program are properly prepared for college and professional-level theatrical work.

 The Banff Visual Arts program introduces students to all aspects of the world around them.
 Through analysis of their environment in terms of color, light, line, texture and space, they develop an increased visual awareness and sensitivity which reflects in their artwork.
 Students work in a diverse range of media including drawing, painting, prints and sculpture.
 Visits made to art museums encourage students to perceive their own work in an historical and cultural context.
 Visual Arts is included in all grades for the Lower School as additional enrichment activities and as an academic elective in the Upper School.
 Our Visual Art activities enable students of all abilities and experiences to explore the arts at a higher level.

-Each year, students showcase their work as the school is transformed into an art gallery for our annual spring "Art Show."
+Each year, students showcase their work as the school is transformed into an art gallery for our annual spring "Visual Arts Showcase."
 Guests, parents and friends, are invited to this public viewing – one of the highlights of The Banff School year.